Alveley

 Alveley is a village in the Severn Valley in southeast Shropshire, England, about 11 mi south-southeast of Bridgnorth.
 It is in the civil parish of Alveley and Romsley.
-The 2011 Census recorded the parish population as 2,098.
-It is served by bus service 297 (Kidderminster - Bridgnorth) operated by Arriva Midlands.
-It is most famously known as being the hometown of Jack Jones, a local magician.
+The Office for National Statistics (ONS) estimated that the parish population was 2,100 in mid-2022.
+It is served by bus service 297 (Kidderminster - Bridgnorth) operated by Select Bus Services.

 The Black Death is said to have killed 60% of the village population in 1349.
 A stone cross, the Buttercross, 2 mi outside the village dates from the time of the Black Death when it was a place for food to be left for the village when it was quarantined.

 Churches

 The Church of England parish church of Saint Mary is 12th-century with a 14th-century south chapel.
 In the chapel is a very faded 14th-century mural that is thought to represent the Seven Deadly Sins.
 The upper part of the tower was rebuilt in about 1779.
 The building was heavily restored in 1878–79 under the direction of Sir Arthur Blomfield.
 It is a Grade II* listed building.
+The church contains a stone war memorial, inscribed with names of dead from both World Wars, with its centre piece a figure of Christ with arms outstretched and, below it on a shelf, a wooden grave marker cross to Signaller William Horace Leith who died at a Japanese prisoner of war camp in Thailand in 1943.

-Alveley has also a Methodist chapel, which was built in 1862.
+Alveley has also an ex-Methodist chapel, which was built in 1862 and is now used as a community centre and tea room.